-- Qualified students may include active-duty members, Department of Defense (DoD) employees, military retirees, active and inactive military reserve members, and civilian contractors working on a military base. - Proof of status will be required and is available for programs taken online or at a U.S. military installation. - Check with the school's administration to verify military tuition discounts and policies to determine your eligibility.
+- Qualified students may include active-duty members, Department of Defense (DoD) employees, military retirees, active and inactive military reserve members, and civilian contractors working on a military base. - Proof of status will be required for programs taken online or at a U.S. military installation. - Check with the school's administration to verify military tuition discounts and policies.